Mission: Impossible (1966 TV series): Plan

-The plans often turn on elaborate psychology.
-The team usually arranged for a situation to arise that the target would react to in a predictable way, and the team would guide the outcome to the desired end.
+The plans regularly turn on elaborate psychology.
+The team usually arranged for a situation to arise that the target would react to predictably, and the team would guide the outcome to the desired end.
 Many plans simply cause the target to become confused or erratic or irrational, lose self-assurance, lose trust in subordinates or partners, etc., and fall back on predictable acts of desperation.
-In other cases the target's subordinates would replace the target and then act according to the team's predictions.
-These various ploys usually resulted in either information being revealed to the team, or the target's disgrace and discrediting, or both.
+In other cases, the target's subordinates would replace the target and then act according to the team's predictions.
+These various ploys typically resulted in either information being revealed to the team, or the target's disgrace and discrediting, or both.

 In many early episodes, the mission was to "neutralize" the target, and the target is ultimately killed by his superiors, staff, or rivals.
 This was rarely shown on screen; instead, the team would hear a gunshot as they decamped.
 In later seasons, where the targets were usually organized-crime figures or similar, the mission goal is often simply to collect incriminating evidence not obtainable by "conventional law-enforcement agencies".
 The team is not above falsifying such evidence as a last resort.
+Only four times did the IMF team directly cause the death of villains.
+In "Snowball in Hell", a sadistic warden is blown up by his own nuclear material; in "The Carriers", Briggs kills a guard and the IMF force infects an American expert with a deadly disease; in "The Memory Mission", two guards are electrocuted and two are shot by the IMF force; in "The Legacy", the IMF is involved in a gun battle with neo-Nazis in which one opponent is killed.

 Dramatic tension was provided by situations in which team members appear to be in danger of being discovered (especially before commercial breaks).
 Sometimes, unexpected events occur that force the team to improvise.
 On occasion, an outside party or one of the targets realizes what is happening and puts the plan at risk.